 Ascites is defined as increased fluid in the peritoneal cavity.
 Various conditions can lead to the accumulation of fluid that leads to leakage into the peritoneal cavity.

-In most cases, ascites is brought about by liver disease and inability of the organ to release enough protein to hold fluid in the bloodstream as well as a blockage in the flow via the scarred cirrhotic liver.
+In most cases, ascites is due to liver disease and inability of the organ to release enough protein to hold fluid in the bloodstream as well as a blockage in the flow via the cirrhotic liver.

 What are the causes?

-- Cirrhosis – this is a form of liver disease where the damaged tissues are replaced by scar tissue.
+- Cirrhosis – this is a form of liver disease where the scar tissue replaces the tissues.

-- Acute liver failure – this is another cause of ascites.
+- Acute liver failure – this is another cause of the condition.
 This might be due to an acute form of injury to the liver cells including detrimental reactions to certain medications

 - Budd-Chiari syndrome – this is brought about by obstruction of the hepatic veins which results to a triad of abdominal pain, ascites and hepatosplenomegaly.